-Following the model of the Sacred Heart Church in Maywood, the parishioners of St. Mary’s parish also wanted to a have common burial place in a Catholic Cemetery.
-The parish applied for that to the Archbishop of Chicago with the recommendation of Mar Jacob Angadiath.
-The parish got a separate section at Maryhill Cemetery in Niles with possibility of more than 1400 graves.
-The cemetery staff made a presentation at St. Mary’s church on July 24, 2011 and parishioners started buying plots from August 1, 2011.
-A shrine was installed in the cemetery with the name of the church.
+Similar to the Sacred Heart Church in Maywood, the parishioners of St. Mary’s parish also expressed the desire for a communal burial ground in a Catholic Cemetery.
+The parish applied to the Archbishop of Chicago, with the support of Mar Jacob Angadiath.
+A separate section for the parish has been obtained at Maryhill Cemetery in Niles, with the potential to hold over 1400 graves.
+The cemetery staff delivered a presentation at St. Mary’s church on July 24, 2011, and from August 1, 2011, the parishioners started purchasing plots.
+A shrine has been erected in the cemetery bearing the name of the church.
 Vicar General Fr.
 Abraham Mutholath blessed the shrine on July 22, 2012.

-Mar Jacob Angadiath relieved Fr.
-Abraham Mutholath from Sacred Heart Parish and appointed Fr.
-Saji Pinarkayil, who has been associate pastor of the Sacred Heart and St. Mary’s Knanaya Catholic parishes in Chicago as the pastor of the Sacred Heart Parish in Maywood on January 1, 2012.
-Both parishes continued common programs for the unity of the community like religious education festival, youth retreat, seminars, feasts, and pilgrimages.
+Fr.
+Abraham Mutholath has been relieved of his duties at Sacred Heart Parish by Mar Jacob Angadiath, and Fr.
+Saji Pinarkayil, who previously served as an associate pastor at Sacred Heart and St. Mary’s Knanaya Catholic parishes in Chicago, has been appointed as the new pastor of Sacred Heart Parish in Maywood effective January 1, 2012.
+Both parishes continued common programs for the unity of the community, like religious education festival, youth retreat, seminars, feasts, and pilgrimages.

 Mar Jacob Angadiath transferred Fr.
 Abraham Mutholath from St. Mary’s Parish to the Sacred Heart church for a second term with effect from October 18, 2014.
 Vicar General Fr.
 Thomas Mulavanal was appointed as the pastor of St. Mary’s Parish.
 Bishop Mar Jacob Angadiath elevated Sacred Heart Church in Maywood and a forane church on March 22, 2015 with Fr.
 Abraham Mutholath and the forane vicar.
 St. Mary’s Parish became part of this forane.
-The Chicago Forane Bible Fest was held at St. Mary’s Church in the presence of Archbishop Mar Mathew Moolakkatt and Bishop Mar Jacob Angadiath on September 12, 2015.
+On September 12, 2015, the Chicago Forane Bible Fest took place at St. Mary’s Church, attended by Archbishop Mar Mathew Moolakkatt and Bishop Mar Jacob Angadiath.

-The parish organized an Exhibition of Eucharistic Miracles from October 9-12m 2015.
-Bishops Mar Jacob Angadiath and Mar Paul Chittilappally were present for its inauguration.
-The Family Year programs ended in December 2015 with various celebrations including family gatherings, seminars, wedding anniversary celebrations of 10th, 20, 25th, 30th, 40, and 50th.
-Bishop Joy Alappatt declared St. Mary’s Church, Morton Grove as a pilgrimage church of Mercy in the Diocese of Chicag on February 23, 2016
+The parish hosted an exhibition of Eucharistic Miracles from October 9-12, 2015.
+Bishops Mar Jacob Angadiath and Mar Paul Chittilappally were in attendance for the inauguration.
+The Family Year programs ended in December 2015 with various celebrations, including family gatherings, seminars, wedding anniversary celebrations of 10th, 20, 25th, 30th, 40, and 50th.
+Bishop Mar Joy Alappatt declared St. Mary’s Church, Morton Grove, as a pilgrimage church of Mercy in the Diocese of Chicago on February 23, 2016.

 On March 17, 2017, we opened the remodeled Kitchen of our Church.
-In addition, we completed a major project of construction 105 new parking places for our church.
+We have accomplished a major construction project that comprises 105 new parking places for our church.
 Archbishop Mar Kuriakose Kunnacherry called for eternal rest on June 14, 2017.
 Knanaya Catholic Regional family conference was held at SMKC parish.
-Bishop Joseph Pampalany, Bishop Jacob Angadiath, Bishop Joy Alapatt and Bishop Mar Joseph Pandarassery were present at the conference.
+Bishop Joseph Pamplany, Bishop Jacob Angadiath, Bishop Joy Alapatt and Bishop Mar Joseph Pandarassery were present at the conference.

 On November 16, 2017, Bishop Mar Jacob Angadiath blessed the newly constructed perpetual Adoration Chapel at our Church.
-It is open for adoration daily 9 am to 9 pm.
-We have constructed a new Grotto of our Lady of Lourdes in front of our Church.
+It is open for adoration daily from 9 am to 9 pm.
+We have constructed a new Grotto of Our Lady of Lourdes in front of our Church.
 St. Jude Koodarayogam members contributed its construction costs.
 Bro.
 Joseph Thachara received a minor order of Karoya from Mar Mathew Moolakatt at our church on July 26, 2018.
-On September 28, 2018 we had a regional representative meeting at our church.
-On May 26, 2019 Church bought a new Rectory at 9405 Michael Ct, Morton Grove and blessed it by Archbishop Mar Mathew Moolakkatt.
+On September 28, 2018, we had a regional representative meeting at our church.
+On the 26th of May in 2019, the Church purchased a new Rectory located at 9405 Michael Ct, Morton Grove and it was blessed by Archbishop Mar Mathew Moolakkatt.
 Main sponsor was Jose and Mary Pinarkayil.

-On March 15, 2020, Covid 19 restrictions were declared and allowed only 10 people for daily mass at a time.
-On May 25th 2020 the covid Pandemic situation became peak and we took the Blessed Sacrament and the Statue of Mother Mary to all houses in the parish.
-God graciously spared all lives of the parishioners without any deadly incidents.
-During that time, church front elevation and altar renovation had been done beautifully.
-It took almost two months for renovation.
+On March 15, 2020, COVID-19 restrictions were announced, limiting the number of people allowed for daily mass to 10 at a time.
+When the pandemic situation of COVID-19 reached its peak on May 25th, 2020, we carried the Blessed Sacrament and the Statue of Mother Mary to all the houses in the parish.
+By the grace of God, none of the parishioners lost their lives in any fatal incident.
+At that time, the church’s front elevation and altar were renovated beautifully.
+The renovation process took nearly two months.

 Fr.
 Jose Illikunnumpurath, Fr.
 Saji Pinarkayil, Fr.
 Siju Mudakkodil, Fr.
 Suni Padinjarekkara, Fr.
 Jose Chirappurath, Fr.
 Boban Vattampurath, Fr.
 Bins Chethalil, and Fr.
 Joseph Thachara served as associate pastors.
 Fr.
 Lijo Kochuparambil is the present associate pastor from June 15, 2022.